agnotario/depth-by-y/README.md

 - Disabling sorting temporarily lets you freeze sprite order for cutscenes or effects.
 - Useful when using tilemaps + sprites that overlap.

-Puedes cambiar `zOffset` en tiempo real para modificar la profundidad visual.
+- Puedes cambiar `zOffset` en tiempo real para modificar la profundidad visual.
-Desactiva la ordenación para congelar capas en escenas, combates o efectos especiales.
+- Desactiva la ordenación para congelar capas en escenas, combates o efectos especiales.

 ---

-## 📜 License
+## 📜 **License & Contributions**

-MIT
+Released under the **MIT License**, allowing free use and modification.
+Contributions are welcome—fork the repository and submit a pull request.

+For issues or feedback, visit the [[issues]](https://github.com/agnotario/depth-by-y/issues) page.

 ---